Abhi9708bittu/Data-Research-Agent/README.md

 ### Document Analyzer
 - Upload one or more PDFs.
-- Click "Ingest Documents" to build/update the FAISS index stored at `E:/Chatbot/storage/faiss_index`.
+- Click "Ingest Documents" to build/update the FAISS index stored at `E:/Data & Research Agent/storage/faiss_index`.
 - Ask a question; answers include cited passages.

 ### News Summarizer